w3hc/ouf/README.md

 # Ouf

-Our friendly assistant.

-Create and personalize an AI assistant tailored to your organization's needs.
+**Our friendly assistant** (OUF) allows users to create and personalize an AI assistant tailored to their organization's needs.

 Live at https://ouf.netlify.app

+Ouf UI interacts with [Fatou API](https://github.com/w3hc/fatou) (which uses Claude API).

 ## Install